-9 Top-Rated Attractions & Things to Do in Bellevue, WA
+12 Top-Rated Attractions & Things to Do in Bellevue, WA

-Just east of Seattle across the waters of the massive Lake Washington, Bellevue is the third-largest city in Washington, and despite not always being the first city associated with King County, it continues to be a staple of Pacific Northwest culture.
-Whether you are looking for first-rate shopping and dining experiences or a children's museum that will appeal to the whole family, Bellevue has plenty of things to do.
+Just east of Seattle across the waters of the massive Lake Washington, Bellevue is the third-largest city in Washington.
+Despite not always being the first city associated with King County, it continues to be a staple of Pacific Northwest culture.
+Whether you are looking for first-rate shopping and dining experiences or a children's museum that will appeal to the whole family, Bellevue offers plenty of things to do.

-1 Bellevue Downtown Park
+1. Bellevue Downtown Park

 Address: 10201 NE 4th Street, Bellevue, Washington

-2 Bellevue Arts Museum
+2. Bellevue Arts Museum

-Referred to simply as BAM, the Bellevue Arts Museum hosts an impressive display of art and design from regional artists and international movement makers.
-Located among the bustling streets of the Bellevue downtown district, only a few blocks away from the Downtown Park, BAM provides rotating exhibits that display masterful art pieces and also give visitors a glimpse at the process it took to get there, achieving BAM's creative mission of making art a piece of every patron's daily conversation.
-Self-guided tours are available Wednesday through Sunday when the BAM is open, and trained curators also offer private tours.
+Referred to simply as BAM, the Bellevue Arts Museum hosts an impressive display of artworks from regional and international artists.
+Located among the bustling streets of the Bellevue downtown district, only a few blocks away from Downtown Park, BAM provides rotating exhibits that display masterful art pieces.
+BAM also give visitors a glimpse at the artistic process with behind-the-scenes looks at how the art was created.

-Address: Bellevue Collection, 510 Bellevue Way NE, Bellevue, Washington
+Address: 510 Bellevue Way NE, Bellevue, Washington

-3 Bellevue Botanical Garden
+3. Bellevue Botanical Garden

 Though Bellevue isn't lacking in natural attractions, perhaps the most concentrated view of Pacific Northwest flora can be found in the 53 acres encompassing the Bellevue Botanical Garden.
-Located on Main Street, this urban display of botanical beauty is open daily from dusk to dawn and gives locals and tourists the opportunity to tour native plant species and learn a bit more about their environment.
+Located on Main Street, this urban display of botanical beauty is open daily from dusk to dawn.
+The Bellevue Botanical Garden gives locals and tourists the opportunity to tour native plant species and learn a bit more about their environment.

 Address: 12001 Main Street, Bellevue, Washington

-4 Mercer Slough Nature Park
+4. Mercer Slough Nature Park

-Serving as one of Bellevue's largest city parks, the Mercer Slough Nature Park contains more than 320 acres of amenities and things to explore throughout the year.
-The park features more than six miles of trails that allow you to explore the wetland environment this nature park encompasses, as well as a 2.6-mile water trail that you can canoe through the park.
+Serving as one of Bellevue's largest city parks, Mercer Slough Nature Park contains more than 320 acres to explore throughout the year.
+The park features more than seven miles of trails that allow you to explore the wetland environment this nature park encompasses.
+The park also features a 2.6-mile water trail that you can canoe through the park.

 Address: 1625 118th Ave.
 SE, Bellevue, Washington

-5 The Bellevue Collection
+9. The Bellevue Collection

 Address: 575 Bellevue Square, Bellevue, Washington

-9 Bellevue Zip Tour
+10. Bellevue Zip Tour

 For a unique way to explore a natural side of Bellevue, the Bellevue Zip Tour will have you speeding among Douglas firs and broadleaf maples as you explore the scenery from above.
 Consisting of 6.5 ziplines, ranging from 70 to 450 feet, and operating every season except the winter, the Bellevue Zip Tour is owned by the city of Bellevue and can be found just west of the South Bellevue Community Center.
 Whether you are looking for a fun time for the whole family or a great place for a group getaway, the Bellevue Zip Tour provides a fast-flying way to see some Pacific Northwest nature from a new perspective.